IMPORTANT:

 How to Enroll in a Class:

-Please review the types of classes we offer below.
-Also, see the Site Schedule for a list of class days and times.
+See the ASPIRE Site Schedule for class days and times.
 Next, fill out the Student Registration and Release of Information Form using these directions:

 - Fill out the Student Registration and Release of Information Form.

-- Pay close attention to the questions marked with asterisks (If those questions are left blank, you will not be able to submit the forms).
+- Pay close attention to the questions marked with asterisks (If those questions are left blank, you cannot submit the forms).

-- To sign your name, use the mouse, your finger, or a stylus (Under 18 years of age must have a parent or guardian sign this form).
+- To sign your name use the mouse, your finger, or a stylus (Those under 18 must have a parent or guardian sign this form).

 - Hit the Submit button.
 If you’ve left any questions with asterisks blank, OnBase will not accept the document.

 - After submitting the forms, someone from our office will contact you to schedule a required New Student Orientation.
-Be aware it can take seven to ten working days to receive a response.
-Feel free to call our office to expedite orientation sign-up.
+Be aware that it can take seven to ten working days to respond.
+Instead feel free to call our office directly to sign-up for the next orientation.

 You will need Wi-Fi, an Internet-connectable device and a Gmail account to participate in online education (instructions on obtaining a Gmail account are listed below).